What is social development in children

-Healthy social development involves learning prosocial behavior, regulating emotions, and resolving conflicts.
+Healthy social development in kids includes learning prosocial behavior, regulating emotions, and resolving conflicts.
 During this process, children gradually develop the skills they need to interact effectively with their environment.

 It is through interacting with primary caregivers, family members, peers, and other adults that children become socialized and their personalities take on socially adaptive characteristics.